project-lighter/lighter/docs/basics/config.md

         max_epochs: 100
 ```

-The trainer object (`pytorch_lightning.Trainer`) is initialized through the `_target_` key.
-For more info on `_target_` and special keys, click [here](#special-syntax-and-keywords)
+The trainer object (`pytorch_lightning.Trainer`) is initialized using the `_target_` key.
+For more information on `_target_` and other special keys, see [Special Syntax and Keywords](#special-syntax-and-keywords).

-The `max_epochs` is an argument provided to the `pytorch_lightning.Trainer` object during its instantiation.
-All arguments that are accepted during instantiation can be provided similarly.
+The `max_epochs` parameter is passed to the `pytorch_lightning.Trainer` object during instantiation.
+You can provide any argument accepted by the class in this manner.

 ### LighterSystem Configuration
-While Lighter borrows the Trainer from Pytorch Lightning, LighterSystem is a custom component unique to Lighter that draws on several concepts of PL such as LightningModule to provide a simple way to capture all the integral elements of a deep learning system.
+While Lighter utilizes the Trainer from PyTorch Lightning, LighterSystem is a unique component that incorporates concepts from PL, such as LightningModule, to encapsulate all essential elements of a deep learning system in a straightforward manner.

 Concepts encapsulated by LighterSystem include,

 #### Model definition
-The `torchvision` library is installed by default in Lighter and therefore, you can choose different torchvision models here.
-We also have `monai` packaged with Lighter, so if you are looking to use a ResNet, all you need to modify to fit this new model in your config is,
+The `torchvision` library is included by default in Lighter, allowing you to select various torchvision models.
+Additionally, Lighter includes `monai`, enabling you to easily switch to a ResNet model by adjusting your configuration as follows:

 === "Torchvision ResNet18"